Reasons your Australian garden could be a dead zone

 How to get started in a manageable way

-You don’t need a garden overhaul to make a real difference.
-Even modest adjustments have outsized impacts, often faster than you'd expect.
+A garden overhaul is not required to make a real difference.
+Even modest adjustments have outsized impacts, often faster than you would expect.

 1. Shrink your lawn a little